AndreiVasilev/GeneticAlgorithm/README.md

     }
 }
 ```
-When each Phrase object is created, it's genes (another std::vector) is populated with randomly generated with ASCII characters using a random device number generator using the \<random> header.
+When each Phrase object is created, its genes (another std::vector) are populated with randomly generated ASCII characters using a random device number generator from the \<random> header.
 ```sh
 Phrase::Phrase(int targetLength):
         iPhraseLength(targetLength), dFitness(0.0)